Steady State Solution Mass Spring System

 increases.
 But, just as with the critically damped case, the solution can have one critical point:

-To determine when the critical point occurs with , observe that the location of the critical point can be expressed as
+, observe that the location of the critical point can be expressed as

 =